intelligent-control-lab/NNDM-safe-control/src/README.md

 ### Trajectory tracking with safety constraints.
 To reproduce the collision avoidance results, run `collision_index_learning.ipynb`.
 To reproduce the safe following results, run `following_index_learning.ipynb`.

+### Scalability and Tracking Plots
+To study the scalability of MIND, or plot tracking trajectories and control signals, run `scalability_and_tracking_plots.ipynb`